pbl0/pablob.eu/docs/blog/posts/hello-world.md

 ---
 description: >
     This the first entry on my personal blog.
 I've thinking for a long time on creating a blog mostly as a reminder to my own self of the stuff I do, just because I tend to forget...
 date: 2021-12-29T20:50:03.284Z
-width: "1080"
-height: "810"
 authors:
     - pablo
 categories:
     - blog
+comments: true
 ---

 # Hello World